Alicja-Malinowska/Milestone1/README.md

 ### Existing Features
 *	Fixed navigation bar – allows a user to navigate through the website quickly without the necessity to go back to the top of the page
+* Logo - when clicked on takes a user tot he top of the page (this is a common practice so a user will expect to be able to to this)
 *	Flag buttons – allow a user to switch between Polish and English language
 *	Link to the reviews on the first page – allows a user to immediately be able to go to Google page and see the reviews (this opens in a new tab)
 *	Booking button on the first page – allows a user to immediately get in touch by filling out a contact form that comes up in the form of a modal, which keeps the user in the same location on the page rather than taking them right to the bottom of the page where the contact section is.
-*	An arrow button at the bottom of the landing view – informs a user that there is more content in the section and takes them to it when clicked
+*	An arrow button at the bottom of the landing view (and in the What to Expect section) – informs a user that there is more content in the section and takes them to it when clicked
 *	Book now/More buttons on each service card – give every user an easy way to get in touch/quickly get to the section that describes the test, while being focussed only on the content that is of interest
 *	A phone number as a link/button – this allows users (mobile users in particular) to easily dial the number by just clicking/touching
 *	Download icons – allow a user to download documents templates (depending on the language version the titles of the files are in English or Polish)